Help with household bills

 Warm Home Discount Scheme

 The Warm Home Discount Scheme provides a one-off £150 discount on electricity bills.
 Your electricity supplier will apply this discount to your bill.
-The scheme for winter 2023 - 2024 opened on 16 October 2023.

-• you are on a low income.
+• are on a low income.

 To find out more and how to apply visit: